Applied ecology: Approaches

 Applied ecologists often use one or more of the following approaches, namely, observation, experimentation, and modeling.
 For example, a wildlife preservation project could involve: observational studies of the wildlife ecology; experiments to understand causal relationships; and the application of modeling to determine the information beyond the scope of experimentation.

 The ecological approach used in applied ecology could include inputs from management strategies such as conservation biology, restoration ecology, global change, ecotoxicology, biomonitoring, biodiversity, environmental policies, and economics, among others.
 Restoration ecology is a particularly prominent strategy in the discipline since it applies the principles of restoring and repairing damaged ecological systems to their original state.

-Like those used in ecological theory, many areas of the discipline employ approaches that are based on simple statistical and analytic models (e.g. spatial models) as well as those with mathematical properties (e.g. matrix models).
+Like those used in ecological theory, many areas of the discipline employ approaches that are based on simple statistical and analytical models (e.g. spatial models) as well as those with mathematical properties (e.g. matrix models).
 There is also the digital computer simulation modeling, which is designed to solve statistical ecology problems and to achieve bioeconomic goals such as the forecasting and the evaluation of consequences for specific activities.

 Applied ecology also requires human interest, particularly the exercise of judgments of relative values and goals.